Arksine/moonraker/docs/configuration.md

 #   meteyou/mainsail to update Mainsail.
 This parameter must be provided.
 path:
 #   The path to the client's files on disk.
 This parameter must be provided.
+persistent_files:
+#   A list of newline separated file names that should persist between
+#   updates.
+This is useful for static configuration files, or perhaps
+#   themes.
+The default is no persistent files.
 ```

 This second example is for git repositories that have a service that need